openstack/openstack-manuals/doc/admin-guide/source/compute-networking-nova.rst

      --fixed-range-v4 10.0.0.0/16 --fixed-cidr 10.0.20.0/24 --bridge br100

 This example uses the following parameters:

+``--fixed-range-v4``
-   --fixed-range-v4       specifies the network subnet.
+    Specifies the network subnet.
+``--fixed-cidr``
-   --fixed-cidr           specifies a range of fixed IP addresses to allocate,
-                          and can be a subset of the ``--fixed-range-v4`` argument.
+    Specifies a range of fixed IP addresses to allocate, and can be a subset of the ``--fixed-range-v4`` argument.
+``--bridge``
-   --bridge               specifies the bridge device to which this network is
-                          connected on every compute node.
+    Specifies the bridge device to which this network is connected on every compute node.

 .. _compute-dnsmasq: